Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 In this post, I discuss what I am intending to measure and what I have set up with Azure to help me measure it.
 <!-- more -->

-## What is Azure Cognitive Services - Text Analytics
+## What is Azure Cognitive Services - Text Analytics?

 Azure Cognitive Services - Text Analytics will take in text, analyse the words in the text and give a sentiment rating on that text.
 The sentiment rating is just a scale from 0 (negative) to 100 (positive).
 If sentiment can't be detected on the text, or it is not very confident in the sentiment, the rating will be close to the middle (~50).